 There are 22 appointed Chief Union Representatives, each of whom oversee the Union activity at their respective stations.

 All E-Board Officers, Coordinators and Directors are Border Patrol Agents with many years of experience, both in the field, and in dealing with administrative matters that affect our members.
-The E-Board is supported by 85 Union Representatives located at stations throughout the RGV Sector.
+The E-Board is supported by 112 Union Representatives located at duty stations and work locations throughout the RGV Sector.
 Each Union Representative is trained to assist members of our Union in all facets of their employment.

 As a Union Member, you join an organization which exists solely for the protection of our members.
 As Federal Law Enforcement Officers and employees, our members require the best protection available to ensure that they are not subjected to unfair or unjust discipline, or unwarranted criminal and civil prosecution.
 Furthermore, we protect our members against harassment and unwarranted investigations.
 We ensure that our members’ workplace rights are respected and we vigorously pursue those who choose to violate them.
 We do not tolerate bad management and we strive to ensure fairness and equality in our workplace.

 There are many outstanding leaders in management positions throughout the Rio Grande Valley Sector and Local 3307 enjoys a great working relationship with them; however, we remain vigilant because of those few managers who feel that they do not have to respect our member’s rights.
 Our union has represented hundreds of members in our sector, in all areas of their employment.
 We enjoy a very high rate of membership among eligible employees, with some stations having a membership rate close to 100%.